 The indications are clear:

 - Chatbots should be part of your business strategy and with Siri integration, they need to also sound natural.

 - Users will expect a personalized experience and your app should use on-device machine learning to cater to the needs of users.

 You need to start looking for a Digital Experience Agency that can work on AI & ML effectively.

 4. Sign in with Apple

 Apple, with its announcement at the WWDC 2019 tried to tackle the issue of security by introducing a new feature named ‘Sign in with Apple.’
-The objective to introduce this feature is to crack down on data sharing during app logins.

 This specific feature is intended to work across all Apple devices like Macs, iPhones, iPads, Apple TVs, and Apple Watches.
 Moreover, Android and Windows users also get the liberty to make use of this service via the Web.